zencart/documentation/content/user/payment/paypal_express_checkout.md

 *   Take advantage of comprehensive PayPal's online reports that help you measure sales and manage your business easily.

 ## Configuring Zen Cart to use PayPal Express Checkout

+**Please note**: This page refers to an older PayPal integration which may no longer be available.
+If these steps don't work for you, use [PayPal RESTful](/user/payment/paypal_restful/) instead.

 Here's how to put Zen Cart and Express Checkout to work for your business.